rpgreview/papersandpaychecks/pnp.md

 A character with one limb missing or unavailable has a penalty of -2 for climbing, and -4 for two limbs missing (it is difficult, but far from impossible for a paraplegic to climb).

 If the character has a critical success they can move up to 1/2 their normal speed.
 If they succeed, or succeed with consequences, they can move at 1/4 of their normal rate.
 If they fail, they do not move at all.
-If they critically fail, they will fall (see Falling, EDIT).
+If they critically fail, they will fall (see Falling, 2.2).

 A character's Dexterity whilst climbing for the purpose of avoidance (such as dodging), is equal to the movement modifiers given above (e.g., a character who is moving at 1/4 of their normal Speed will have 1/4 of their normal Dexterity; this will usually mean that they are quite an easy target).